acbass49/PresidentialPulseChecker/README.md

 # 2020 Presidential Pulse Checker

-Go [here](https://alexbass.me/projects/election-model/) for charts, write-up, and methodology.
 This repository is an election model/simulation based off of polls from 2020 US presidential election.

+Go [here](https://alexbass.me/projects/election-model/) for final dash board.
+Containts charts, write-up, and methodology.

-predict_elections.R - File containing data cleaning, programming of simulation, and methodology
+predict_elections.R - File containing data cleaning, programming of simulation, and methodology.
+Click on it!
+I included detailed notes.

 electoral_votes_by_state.csv - Electoral College vote data by state